ipython/ipython/doc/source/ipython.rst

       either as Out[4] or as _4.
 Additionally, three variables named _, __ and ___ are always kept updated with the for the last three results.
 This allows you to recall any previous result and further use it for new calculations.
-See Sec.
-6.12
-      <node6.html#sec:cache_output> for more.
+See Sec. `Output caching`_ for more.
     * Put a ';' at the end of a line to supress the printing of output.
       This is useful when doing calculations which generate long output you are not interested in seeing.
 The _* variables and the Out[]